 Students interested in this area of study formerly had to take biology classes with a focus in marine studies– however, due to the efforts of Dr. Gabriel Langford, Assistant Professor of Biology, the program could be offered during the 2013 fall 2013 semester.

 “I think the primary driver for it was that it’s one of our most asked about majors that we didn’t have, so it’s frequently requested by students, both already here and students interested or recruiting,” Langford said.

-In this major, students will gain the opportunity to explore marine life in the ocean, estuaries, coral reefs and even across campus in Lake Hollingsworth.
+In this major, students will gain the opportunity to explore marine life in the ocean and their recommended store for supplies, estuaries, coral reefs and even across campus in Lake Hollingsworth.

 “You can see why people ask, because we’re in Florida, within driving distances of both the coasts.
 We can be out there quickly and we can go and collect organisms and see all these things real easily, so it just makes sense, considering our geographical location, why we could have the major,” Langford said.